cuongquangnam/Safu-Query/README.md

 # Telegram Bot
-This is my work at Binance SAFU Hackathon
+This is my work at Binance SAFU Hackathon.
 I use the libraries from this link: https://github.com/rubenlagus/TelegramBots